 Also a recognized expert in the field of perinatal substance use disorders, Dr. Yonekura has led efforts to support L.A.
 County’s pregnant and parenting chemically-dependent women and their children.
 In 1990, she helped establish Options for Recovery: Harbor/ South Bay, a comprehensive recovery treatment program, which she continues to support.

-As we said, experience and knowledge that are vast and varied.
-But from the looks of it, the one thing Dr. Y probably knows very little about is how to get enough rest.
+As we said, Dr. Y’s experience, knowledge, and contributions are vast and varied.
+But from the looks of it, the one thing she seems to know very little about is how to get enough rest.